 Read more about Publication 519 or the U.S. Tax Guide for Aliens to give you more information about tax status and whether or not you have to file taxes.

 4. What are the foreign financial assets that I have and don’t have to file?

-Savings, deposits, checking, and brokerage accounts with a bank or broker-dealer are examples of financial accounts that you must report.
+Savings, deposits, checking, and brokerage accounts with a bank or broker-dealer are examples of financial accounts that you must report on Form 8938.

 You must also report stock or securities issued by someone who is not a U.S. citizen, any other interest in a foreign entity, and financial instruments or contracts held for investment with an issuer or counterparty who is not a U.S. person if held for investment and not held in a financial account.

-Here are examples of assets that must be reported if not in an account:
+Here are examples of assets that you must report if not in an account: